hbctraining/Intro-to-rnaseq-hpc-O2/lessons/05_permissions_and_environment_variables.md

 $ ls -al ~/
 ```

-We want to add to the beginning of the list in `$PATH` is `/n/app/bcbio/tools/bin`, we need this for when we run the RNA-Seq workflow later.
-We can add the appropriate `export` command to the `.bashrc` file, this will make it so that when you start a new shell session the location will always be in your path.
+We want to add `/n/app/bcbio/tools/bin` to the beginning of the list in `$PATH`, we need tools within this directory for the RNA-Seq workflow.
+We can add the appropriate `export` command to do this at the end of the `.bashrc` file, this will make it so that when you start a new shell session the location will always be in your path.

 Open the `.bashrc` file using `vim` and at the end of the file add the export command that adds a specific location to the list in `$PATH`.